Troy Drug Possession Lawyer

 What Are the Penalties for Drug Possession in Ohio?

-- Third-Degree Felony: Possession of over 1,000 grams of a Schedule I or II controlled substance is a third-degree felony, punishable by 9 months to 3 years in jail and/or $10,000 in fines.
-Marijuana possession at this level can also lead to up to 3 years in jail and/or $10,000 in fines.
+- Third-Degree Felony: Over 1,000 grams is a third-degree felony, punishable by 9 months to 3 years in jail and/or fines up to $10,000.

-- First-Degree Felony: Possession of over 20,000 grams is a first-degree felony, leading to 3–10 years in jail and/or $20,000 in fines.
-For marijuana, the penalties mirror this severity at the highest levels.
+- First-Degree Felony: More than 20,000 grams is a first-degree felony with penalties up to 10 years in jail and/or $20,000 in fines.

 What Are the Penalties for Drug Paraphernalia Possession in Ohio?